DEG Privacy Notice

 You can use almost our entire internet offerings without being required to submit personal data.
 You are, however, required to submit personal data in order to be able to use below offerings and services, which you will find on our web pages.

-3.1 General communication, use of newsletters and uptake of the Independent Complaints Mechanism (ICM) – for the purpose of safeguarding legitimate interests or on the basis of your consent:
+3.1 General communication, use of newsletters and uptake of the Independent Complaints Mechanism (ICM), user behaviour tracking of website visitors – for the purpose of safeguarding legitimate interests or on the basis of your consent:

 - general communication, particularly via the contact form,